Into the Millennium Tour: Performance and show elements

-After the first three songs, each band member would separately introduce themselves to the audience as the others changed into their next costume.
+After the first three songs, each member would separately introduce themselves to the audience as the others changed into their next costume.
 Initially, this change involved removing the padded vests and wearing dark trench coats over the checkerboard turtlenecks from the space costumes.
 Later in the tour, the group donned black V-neck undershirts with the trenchcoats.
 They performed "As Long As You Love Me" with the song's signature "chair routine".
 The backup dancers performed an extended chair routine and the band played an extended instrumental outro as the boys changed into leather outfits for the next songs "Don't Wanna Lose You Now" and "Quit Playing Games (With My Heart)", during which the boys were again hooked up to wire harnesses and flown over the crowd (each to a different side of the audience) during the song's outro.
 They would throw stuffed animals out to audience members from the air.
-During the extended instrumental outro to that song, the band would again change into red and black motocross racing deflectors (plastic upper body armor) on top of black shirts and pants.
+During the extended instrumental outro to that song, the boys would again change into red and black motocross racing deflectors (plastic upper body armor) on top of black shirts and pants.
 Metal ladders were added to the corners of the stage for the boys to climb and hang on to during the next song, "Don't Want You Back".

 They removed the deflectors for the next song, "The Perfect Fan", which they performed with five sets of mothers and daughters from the audience brought onstage (Brian, Kevin, and Howie brought their mothers up at one point).
 Following that, a grand piano was lowered onto the central platform, and Kevin Richardson played a piano duet with saxophonist Mindi Abair, leading into "Back To Your Heart", which Richardson co-wrote.
 Nick Carter also played drums at some of the later concerts.
 After another costume change into white outfits and an extended intro, the boys performed an up-tempo medley of "Everybody (Backstreet's Back)", "We've Got It Goin' On" and "That's The Way I Like It".

 An instrumental jazz melody was used to allow the band to change into suits (initially pink, but replaced with dark pin-striped suits later in the tour).
 They were raised on the central platform with stools and mic stands to sing a string of ballads.
 They added matching fedoras for the "hat-dance" routine in "All I Have To Give".
 "Show Me the Meaning of Being Lonely" featured five of the female dancers slow-dancing on the outer track while the boys remained on the upper platform until after the bridge when the band members came down to the track to slow-dance with a dancer.
 They returned to the platform and were lowered under the stage to end the song, and ostensibly end the concert.